ozkary/ozkary.github.io/_posts/2003/2023-04-08-data-engineering-process-fundamentals-discovery-exercise.md

 toc: true
 ---

 # Data Engineering Process - Discovery Exercise

-In this discovery excercise lab, we review a problem statement and do the analysis to define the scope of work and requirements.
+In this discovery exercise lab, we review a problem statement and do the analysis to define the scope of work and requirements.
+Preliminary data analysis must be done by downloading some sample files with Python and running some queries using Jupyter Notebook.

 ## Problem Statement